thngbk/LandmarkTriangulation/README.md

 ![Benchmark Visualization](./resources/images/benchMark.png)

-📊 Reproduce this benchmark in the `examples/` folder.
+📊 Reproduce this benchmark with the notebook in the `examples/` folder.

 ---